-With 27 airports – five of which are international, 10 regional and 13 domestic – the Kingdom of Saudi Arabia connects to more than 81 airports in 45 countries.
+With 27 airports – five of which are international, 10 regional, and 13 domestic – the Kingdom of Saudi Arabia is connected to more than 81 airports in 45 countries.

 Expanding Capacity and Going Green

 KFIA, based in Dammam, is the largest city in the Eastern Province, and the fifth largest in Saudi Arabia, after Riyadh, Jeddah, Mecca, and Medina.
 The city is growing at an exceptionally high rate of 12% per year.
 Neighboring Al Khobar, which is home to Aramco and many Western companies, also use the KFIA for the movement of goods and air cargo.